 All guests 3 years or older must have an appropriate ticket for entry.
 Toddlers under 3-years-old do not need a ticket to enter the ballpark, but they must sit on the lap of an accompanying adult.

 Clover Park concessions are run by Aramark, which offers a variety of unique concession items and traditional ballpark fare.
-There are four full-service food and beverage stands with a full menu of food items, including (but not limited to) hot dogs, nachos, pizza, chicken strips, fries, snacks and beverages.
+There are four full-service food and beverage stands with a full menu of food items, including (but not limited to) hot dogs, nachos, pizza, chicken strips, fires, snacks, and beverages.
 These food stands are located behind home plate, down the first base line, next to the Left Field Party Terrace, and on the hill.
-Vendor food such as funnel cakes, cotton candy and Italian ice are located on the right side of the stands.
+Vendor food such as funnel cakes, cotton candy, and Italian ice are located through the concourse.

-From Interstate Highway 95- Exit #121 St. Lucie West.
+From Interstate 95, take Exit 121 St. Lucie West.
 Travel East on St. Lucie West Blvd.
 Make your first left onto Peacock Blvd.
 Clover Park will be on your right.

-Guests with disabilities are recommended to contact the St. Lucie Mets at 772-871-2115 prior to attending games to learn more about the services and seating options offered to guests at First Data Field.
+Guests with disabilities are recommended to contact the St. Lucie Mets at (772) 871-2115 prior to attending games to learn more about the services and seating options offered to guests at Clover Park.

-The Mets first aid station is located inside Gate B, on the first base side.
+The Mets First Aid Station is located along the 3rd base concourse.
 For all injuries and accidents, please report to the First Aid Station, or ask an usher or stadium staff member to call for First Aid.
 In case of an emergency, please seek assistance prior to calling 911.

 Folding Lawn Chairs/Stools